Azure/InnovationEngine/examples/test-instructions.md

 ## Overview

 This guide explains how to set up and use a GitHub Action that automates testing of your Markdown documentation using Innovation Engine.
 The action ensures your executable documents are accurate and robust by running tests on them.
-It will create issues for any errors found and prevent pull requests from merging until those errors are resolved.
+It will create issues for any errors found and, when combined with branch protection rules, can prevent pull requests from merging until those errors are resolved.

 ## Prerequisites